 How Is Dissociative Identity Disorder Diagnosed?

 Making the diagnosis of dissociative identity disorder takes time.
 It's estimated that individuals with dissociative disorders have spent seven years in the mental health system prior to accurate diagnosis.
 This is common, because the list of symptoms that cause a person with a dissociative disorder to seek treatment is very similar to those of many other psychiatric diagnoses.
-In fact, many people who have dissociative disorders also have secondary diagnoses of depression, anxiety, or panic disorders.
+In fact, many people who have dissociative disorders also have coexisting diagnoses of borderline or other personality disorders, depression, and anxiety.

 The DSM-5 provides the following criteria to diagnose dissociative identity disorder: